 My adorable little baby Asher is starting to move out the pureed baby food stage and since I’ve been making his food for months as well as when Levi was a baby, I thought I’d do a little post on baby food.
 I want to keep this simple so I will just post a few tips and a few recipes.
-I have nothing against store bought baby food, I buy it sometimes.
+I have nothing against store-bought baby food, I buy it sometimes.
 But homemade is so much better and a lot cheaper too.
-My favorite part of giving Asher baby food I make is the food I give him is food I wouldn’t mind trying.
+My favorite part of giving Asher baby food I make is the food I give him is the food I wouldn’t mind trying.
 In fact, it all looks really good!

 It’s not hard to make your own baby food.
 Yes, it takes some time, but not a lot of time.
 All you need to do is cook or steam the fruit or vegetable if needed, puree it and freeze it.
 And don’t feel overwhelmed by it like you need to make everything for your baby.
 I make most of my baby food but I don’t make it all.
 The meat purees just haven’t worked out for me so I buy those.